Aeindus/obs-studio/README.rst

 Development
 -------------------

-Submodules are a headache.
+Submodules are hard to use.
 If after a merge there are modified/changed files belonging to a submodule then follow these instructions: https://stackoverflow.com/a/32581852/3971417.

 The folder plugins/win-capture-audio contains a compiled version of `win-capture-audio <https://github.com/bozbez/win-capture-audio/>`_.
 The files within must be replaced from time to time (copy-paste).